CS-3035-2025/cs-3035-2025.github.io/en_CA/index.md

 ### On this site

-This website is meant to act as the main source for all course related details.
+This website is meant to act as the main source for all course-related details.

 - [Syllabus](pages/CS3035-fall-2023-syllabus.md) - the official stuff.
 - [Contact, Activities and Dates](pages/CS3035-fall-2023-course-activities.md) - overview of how technology will be used and important dates for the course, and how to get into contact.